Last Updated on 2 weeks ago by Christopher Jan Benitez

 | Microsoft Editor | Free with Microsoft 365 | Basic corrections for Office users |

-I’ve tried most of these.
-ProWritingAid gives you more detailed reports but feels clunkier.
-QuillBot is great for paraphrasing but doesn’t do as much else.
+I have tried most of these.
+ProWritingAid gives you more detailed style reports but feels clunkier to use day-to-day.
+QuillBot is great for paraphrasing but does not do much else.
 Microsoft Editor is fine if you live in Office anyway.

 Grammarly wins on integration.
-It works in Chrome, on my desktop, in my phone keyboard, and now they’ve got Grammarly Docs as a standalone writing app.
-That everywhere-ness is hard to beat.
+It works in Chrome, on the desktop app, in the phone keyboard, and inside Google Docs.
+That everywhere-ness is hard to beat for professional writers who jump between tools constantly.

 Conclusion

 Grammarly looks different than it did a few years ago.
-The Premium/Business split is gone.
-AI features are everywhere.
-And the whole thing got reorganized into Free, Pro, and Enterprise tiers.
+Premium and Business are gone.
+The whole thing is now Free, Pro, and Enterprise.

 Quick recap:

-Free handles casual writing and lets you test the AI features (100 prompts/month limit, though).
+Free handles casual writing and gives you 100 AI prompts a month to test the generative features.

-Enterprise is for big organizations with serious security needs and large user counts.
+Enterprise is for organizations with 150 or more users that need serious security controls, unlimited AI, and dedicated support.

 If writing matters to your work, the annual Pro subscription is probably worth it.
-I’ve saved enough time on editing alone to justify the cost several times over.
+I have saved enough time on editing alone to justify the cost several times over.

 Questions about which tier fits your situation?
-Leave a comment.
+Leave a comment below.
 I actually read these.

 Frequently Asked Questions